-Over that first few weeks I had more Coping With Flashbacks and started having nightmares.
+Over that first few weeks I had more flashbacks and started having nightmares.
 The more I had the more that came.
 I don’t remember much of those first few months except the terror I lived with each day.
 I was afraid to sleep, afraid to leave the house except to go to work – and the work I did manage to do suffered.
 I was afraid to tell anyone what was going on.

 It was a few days before Christmas when I finally told someone I was having a nervous breakdown.
 We were in Spokane for the holidays and I was sharing a room with my nephews, which made it harder to hide the fact that I wasn’t sleeping.
 I was walking around the house late one morning when my sister Roni woke up, we talked for a while and somewhere in that conversation I told her a little about what was going on.

 By then it was too late, things had gotten worse.
 By the time we got back to Seattle I just wanted to die.
 On January 3rd, 1998 a friend of mine convinced me to go the hospital instead of ending my life.
 My roommate drove me to Evergreen Hospital where I was shuffled around before being sent to the Psychiatric Ward at Overlake Hospital.